 Nebraska Moot Court Board

 The Nebraska Moot Court Board is the College of Law's primary oral advocacy development organization.
-It is comprised of students selected on the basis of first or second year grades or notable aptitude and ability demonstrated in a two-part application process consisting of a written appellate brief and an oral argument.
+It is comprised of students selected on the basis of notable aptitude and ability demonstrated in a two-part application process consisting of a written appellate brief and an oral argument.
 The members of the Board play a vital role in the academic life of the Law College.
-Members assist in the administration of the First Year Legal Analysis, Writing, and Research course as Teaching Assistants, where they may be called upon to give Bluebook lessons, draft legal problems for the course, provide feedback of the students' written work, and assist in other areas of the course.
-Members also supervise upperclass Moot Court Competitions in the fall and spring.
-Students who accept invitations to become candidate members of the Board write problems suitable for use in the First Year Moot Court Program and the fall upperclass competition.
-Members also serve as judges for some of the oral arguments.
+A number of members assist in the administration of the First Year Legal Analysis, Writing, and Research course as Teaching Assistants, where they may be called upon to give Bluebook lessons, draft legal problems for the course, provide feedback of the students' written work, and assist in other areas of the course.
+Members also supervise upperclass Moot Court competitions in the fall and spring.
+Students who accept invitations to become candidate members of the Board assist in the administration of the competitions, as volunteers or competitors, and often serve as Teaching Assistants.
+Members also may serve as judges for First Year oral arguments in the spring.
 Senior members of the Board supervise the work of the candidate members and assist in the administration of moot court activities at the College of Law.

 Phi Alpha Delta